 Hi there! 🙂 I’m Jules.
-I’m an artist, creative coach, mom of two amazing girls, engaged to my best friend and partner in all things, and living and loving life in Portland, Oregon.
+I’m an artist, creative business coach, mom of two amazing girls, married to my best friend and partner in all things, and living and loving life in Portland, Oregon.
 I have one of those minds that hardly ever shuts off (thank goodness for meditation!
 In fact, for me, making art is a form of meditation.)
 I’m constantly exploring new ways to bring beauty, creativity, and happiness into the world.

 ▸ In my abstract art, I love mixing medias, so that the result becomes part art, part science project, and all beauty.
 (Well, sometimes. … Because of the “science project” aspect, there are times when they don’t turn out exactly as I expect them to.
 But that’s okay, too!
 It becomes part of my learning and growing process.)
 Adding layers, making imaginary “maps” and more make each piece something (I hope) you want to display in your home and look at over and over.